The Fyodorov--Hiary--Keating Conjecture on Mesoscopic Intervals: Upper bound for the maximum

 \section{Upper bound for the maximum}

-In this section, we show how the recursive scheme in \cite{FHK1} can be adapted to prove upper bounds for the maximum of the zeta function on mesoscopic intervals.
-We will omit some details, emphasizing only the ways in which the proofs below differs from that of theorem 2 in \cite{FHK1}.
+In this section, we show how the recursive scheme in \cite{FHK1} can be adapted to prove Theorem \ref{UB}, emphasizing the ways in which the proof below differs from that of Theorem 2 in \cite{FHK1}.
+In the process, we will need three auxiliary lemmas (Lemma \ref{basedecoupling}, Lemma \ref{lem3} and Lemma \ref{lem4}), whose proofs are postponed to Section \ref{sectionaux}.